bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-06.md

 ## Pre-lab

-Please bring these exercises printed out or written out and completed with you to lab.
+Please prepare these Exercises \*before\* coming to lab!
 Doing the pre-lab will save you time during the lab.

 **P0.** If you have a collection called myList, what Java code would you have to write to apply some code to each of the members in the list?